The Shippen Family

 The Shippens were a powerful and affluent Philadelphia Quaker family that played an integral role in both colonial and industrial history of colonial America.

-Philadelphia merchant, Joseph Shippen, Sr. married Abigail Grosse in 1702 and they had eight children including Joseph II (1706-1793) and William I (1712-1801).
+Philadelphia merchant, Joseph Shippen, Sr. (28 Feb 1679 in Boston, MA to 28 July 1741 in Germantown, PA) married Abigail Grosse (25 Oct 1677 in Boston, MA to 28 June 1717 in Philadelphia, daughter of Thomas & Elizabeth Grosse) in 1702 and they had eight children including Joseph II (1706-1793) and Dr. William I (1712-1801).
+He was the son of Edward Shippen and Elizabeth Lybrand Shippen.
 Sometime prior to 1741, Joseph I purchased a large tract of land in Oxford from William Coxe (son of Proprietor Dr. Daniel Coxe).
 He was an absentee owner, having retired early from his successful mercantile business in Philadelphia and moved to a plantation in Germantown, PA.
 He leased his landholdings to Jonathan Robeson who was probably an acquaintance from a distinguished Philadelphia family who was living in neighboring White Marsh.

 In July 1776, Dr. William Shippen, Jr. became the chief surgeon of the Flying Camp in New Jersey during the American Revolution.
 By that October, he was appointed as head of all hospitals west of the Hudson River.
 He married Alice Lee, daughter of Colonel Thomas Lee of Virginia in 1762 and had eight children.
 He did take active interest in the furnace and visited it several times as well as sent provisions from Philadelphia for the workers.
 Shippen died suddenly of anthrax on 11 July 1808 in Germantown, Pennsylvania.